siddhartha-gadgil/DeptWeb/_seminars/2019/2019-04-12-apoorva-khare.md

 Euclidean space and into spheres (_Ann. of Math._ 1935), to his characterization of positive definite functions on spheres (_Duke Math.
 J._ 1942).
-It turns out these results can be viewed alternately in terms of matrix positivity: from among the first appearances of matrix positivity in analysis, to the classification of entrywise positivity preservers in all dimensions.
+It turns out these results can be viewed alternately in terms of matrix positivity: from one of the first appearances of matrix positivity in analysis, to the classification of entrywise positivity preservers in all dimensions.